Batman: The Dark Knight Returns Board Game Review

 The O.G.
 Dark Knight.

-Batman The Dark Knight Returns is a kickstarter game that fulfilled in Spring 2022.
+Batman The Dark Knight Returns is a Kickstarter game that fulfilled in Spring 2022.
 The game is based on the hugely popular graphic novel by Frank Miller from 1986.
 The story follows an even more dystopian Gotham, 10 years after the Batman's retirement/disappearance.
 Did he ever even exist?
 Yes!
 Yes, of course he did!
 Sorry...
-Were was I?
-Ah yes, due to rising temperatures and tensions, crime is rife in the city again.Bruce Wayne feels like it's time to don the old suit one last time to clear out the trash.
+Where was I?
+Ah yes, due to rising temperatures and tensions, crime is rife in the city again.
+Bruce Wayne feels like it's time to don the old suit one last time to clear out the trash.

 In the game, you play a 55 year old Batman, fighting your way through the four books from this original comic book series.
 Your powers are certainly not at their peak, but don't let this fool you.
 You are still the Dark Knight and a formidable force to be reckoned with!
-Playing as an aging Batman though brings in an interesting dynamic of stamina and grit.
+Playing as an aging Batman brings an interesting dynamic of stamina and grit.
 This is made real in the game in a deeply engrossing way.

 Deluxe or Standard?